St. Panteleimon's Cathedral

 The cathedral was intended to serve as the main church of the Kyivan Monastery of St. Panteleimon, which originated as a branch, or skete, of St. Michael's Golden-Domed Monastery.
-It was closed for worship and thoroughly looted in the 1920s and was damaged in World War II.
+It was closed for worship and thoroughly looted in the 1920s and damaged in World War II.

 The hollow shell of the church was returned to the Ukrainian Orthodox Church in 1990s and has been restored as the main church of a nunnery.
 The other church building of the convent conforms to the cathedral in style.